-7.8 The operator shall arrange to completely cover the galvanising bath when not in use.
+7.8 When not in use the operator shall arrange to completely cover all tanks containing heated liquids.
+The operator shall cover the galvanizing bath when not in use.

-For the purpose of this condition, 'not in use', shall be taken to mean, periods of longer than 1 hour between dipping, placing (or removing) of material into the baths.
+For the purpose of this condition, 'not in use', shall be taken to mean, periods of longer than 2 hours between dipping, placing (or removing) of material into the baths.